Here are the most asked Java basic interview questions for freshers.

 1. What is Java, and how is it different from other Programming languages?

-Java is a high-level programming language developed by Sun Microsystems by James Gosling and Bill Joy.
+Java is a high-level programming language developed at Sun Microsystems by James Gosling and Bill Joy.
 It is an independent platform.

 Java is similar to C++ and supports object-oriented programming techniques, which allows many C and C++ programmers to master the language quickly.
 Java also has GUI features that provide a better look and feel than the C++ language.

-• Java is used in web and mobile enterprises, whereas in C++, it is used in system-level and game development.
+Java is used in web and mobile enterprises, whereas C++ is used in system-level and game development.

 2. Explain the features of Java (OOP, platform independence, Robustness, etc.).